Suzhou BRT

 Suzhou Bus Rapid Transit (苏州快速公交) is a bus rapid transit system in Suzhou, Jiangsu, China.
 It began operation in 2008 with 27.1 km of service.
-And the system was expanded in 2008, 2009 and 2010 now Suzhou BRT operations 5 lines, 106 bus stations within total 95 kilometers journey.
-The 5 lines whole journey are fully operation in Bus Express Lane Road and Elevated Road to ensure on-schedule and express travel.
+The system was expanded in 2008, 2009 and 2010, and now Suzhou BRT operates 5 lines, with 106 bus stations and a total of 95 kilometers in length.
+The 5 lines fully operate in Bus Express Lane Road and Elevated Road to ensure on-schedule and express travel.